-- 1. All pyramid twisting transitions must follow all dismount and stunt twisting transition rules. - 2.
+- 1. Pyramid twisting transitions: Only a 1⁄2 twist is allowed to any extended single leg stunt (including platforms).
+All other twisting transitions may not exceed 1 twist. - 2.
 Pyramid inversions: A braced forward, or backward flip is allowed; however, two bracers with hand to hand/arm connection with the top person is required, no twisting is allowed, and the flip must end in a cradle.
-All other braced flip rules in the "2023-24 NFHS Spirit Rules Book" must be followed. - 3.
+All other braced flip rules in the "2024-25 NFHS Spirit Rules Book" must be followed. - 3.
 A pyramid braced backward roll is allowed if the top person is inverted (shoulders below waist) before the bases release the top person. - 4.
 Extended single leg stunts may not be braced by other extended single leg stunts.